Below is an at-length explanation of Pooled Income Trusts for Medicaid Home Care.

 How can I get help with a pooled trust?

-We provide free assistance for people looking to enroll in a pooled income trust to get home care in NY.
+We provide assistance for people looking to enroll in a pooled income trust to get home care in NY.
 Whether it’s traditional home care or via the CDPAP Program, we would be happy to help you.
 If you would like assistance with a pooled income trust for yourself, a loved one, or a client, please give us a call: 718-838-3838.